 Robin McKinley's novels often involve May/September romances.
 McKinley's husband is 25 years her senior.

-WWE chairman Vince McMahon, having been the final authority on all creative aspects of the WWE, has built up several over the years.
+WWE chairman Vince McMahon, having been the final authority on all creative aspects of the WWF/E from the early 80s until 2022, built up several over the years.

-He has apparently been pushing for an incest angle for years now, and, at one time, even proposed a storyline that would show himself as the on-screen father of his daughter Stephanie's child (thankfully, Stephanie, as head of WWE's creative committee, was able to veto that one).
+He spent years pushing for an incest angle and, at one time, even proposed a storyline that would show himself as the on-screen father of his daughter Stephanie's child (thankfully, Stephanie, as head of WWE's creative committee, was able to veto that one).
 Allegedly he also tried to book an incest angle with Stephanie and her brother Shane (they both refused to do it).
 He finally did the gimmick with Paul and Katie Lea Burchill, a brother/sister pairing who, when they debuted, had waaaaaaaaaaaaaaay too much Subtext.
 Fortunately, the incest portion of the gimmick was eventually dropped, and the Burchills were re-cast as a British Rich Bitch and her overprotective brother.
 And then became Jobbers, now that they no longer had Vince's interest.

-Vince also thinks that having only one name makes wrestlers sound tougher.
+Vince also liked having wrestlers with a single name for some reason.
 See also: (Dave) Batista, (Antonio) Cesaro, (Alexander) Rusev, Sheamus (O'Shaunessy), (Fit) Finlay, Big E (Langston), (Adrian) Neville, Elias (Samson), (Luke) Harper, (Erick) Rowan, Apollo (Crews), (Buddy) Murphy.
 Wrestlers will often have a full name in developmental and drop it when they get called up, but it isn't rare for wrestlers to simply drop half of their name apropos of nothing.

 Stephanie McMahon (Vince's daughter) is into social progressivism - ironically so, considering Vince's conservative leanings.
 She's stated her intent to feature LBGT characters in a positive light on WWE programming.
 Not much has openly come of that yet.
 Allegedly, the Balor Club started when Stephanie wanted to make Finn Bálor an "empowered gay" and was overruled by the rest of WWE creative (more allegedly, when she couldn't explain what an empowered gay was).
 Another character that is believed to have come from Stephanie is Nia Jax's brief run as a body-positive face.